Non-Hermitian skin clusters from strong interactions: Introduction

-In this work, we report the discovery of novel non-Hermitian skin clusters [Table~\ref{table1}] in the limit where interactions are much stronger than single-particle energetics.
-Unlike conventional boundary-localized skin modes that arise due to asymmetric single-particle couplings, skin clusters are special translation-invariant particle configurations due to asymmetric few-body couplings i.e. non-Hermitian interaction terms.
-They are fundamentally distinct from skin modes, being shaped by the connectivity structure of the many-body Hilbert space~\cite{yang2020hilbert,sala2020ergodicity,patil2020hilbert,lee2020many}, not the real-space lattice, and do not even require the presence of physical boundaries.
-As such, they possess new features like the loop gap which cannot be understood in terms of the generalized Brillouin zone (GBZ), which has been highly successful in characterizing conventional skin modes~\cite{yao2018edge,lee2019anatomy, yokomizo2019non,lee2020unraveling,li2021non}\footnote{But see Ref.~\cite{li2020critical} for exceptions.}.
-At a deeper level, skin clusters also present new levels of intrigue due to their sensitivity to non-local effective hoppings across the many-body Hilbert space lattice, which invariably arise even if the physical interactions are purely local.
+In this work, we report the non-Hermitian skin clusters [Table~\ref{table1}] in the limit where interactions are much stronger than single-particle energetics.
+They are special translation invariant particle configurations, distinct from known non-Hermitian skin modes, being shaped by the connectivity structure of the many-body Hilbert space~\cite{yang2020hilbert,sala2020ergodicity,patil2020hilbert,lee2020many}, not the real-space lattice, and do not even require physical boundaries.
+They possess features like the loop gap rather than the existing line gap or point gap \cite{bessho2020topological}.
+Such interacting phenomena cannot be understood via the generalized Brillouin zone (GBZ), which has been highly successful in characterizing conventional skin modes~\cite{yao2018edge,lee2019anatomy, yokomizo2019non,lee2020unraveling,li2021non,li2020critical}.